scverge/WCC-ai-learning-series/sessions/session-01-ai-chatbots/README.md

 ## 🎓 Use Case Options

+Pick one of these use cases or create your own!
+All use the same core concepts.

 ### Option 1: WCC Info Bot (Community Assistant)

 **Problem:** New members ask repetitive questions about WCC events, membership, volunteering